Sv443/WHDL/README.md

 - Tokens are specified in the semicolon-separated `TOKENS` environment variable (in `.env`).
 - If the directory does not exist, it will be created automatically.
 - Should the download take longer than 25 seconds, the request will succeed preemptively, while the download still continues in the background.
+- Relative paths will be resolved based on the process working directory.

 <br><br>